 Last is the alarm.
 I believe the offender triggered the alarm.
 I think this fool struck Janet Brown down as she made some move that panicked him.
 I don’t think this moron even realised she could not breath at all because of the tape.
 I think the violence was horrible, sudden, then further fear drove him to hit that alarm as he fled.

 Never underestimate peoples stupidity and even more so young criminal wannabes.
-Unless you have seen it for real TV gives a false idea of every aspect of violence from gagging and its dangers to hitting people.
+Unless you have seen it for real TV gives a false idea of every aspect of violence from gagging and its dangers when you hit people.

 I think he also checked the rooms again as panic set in, had someone been hiding?